Brian Jones (wide receiver)

-Brian Jones (born April 22, 1994) is a former professional Canadian football wide receiver and is the special teams coordinator for the York Lions of U Sports football.
+Brian Jones (born April 22, 1994) is a Canadian former professional football wide receiver and is the special teams coordinator for the York Lions of U Sports football.
 He played professionally for the Toronto Argonauts, Saskatchewan Roughriders, and Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played Canadian Interuniversity Sport (CIS) football with the Acadia Axemen.

 University career

 Jones played for the Acadia Axemen football team from 2013 to 2016.
 He was named the Atlantic University Sport Most Valuable Player in 2014 and a CIS Second team All-Star in 2015.
-In the CFL's Amateur Scouting Bureau final rankings, he was ranked as the tenth best of the players eligible in the 2016 CFL Draft.
+In the CFL's Amateur Scouting Bureau final rankings, he was ranked as the tenth best of the players eligible in the 2016 CFL draft.

 Professional career

 Toronto Argonauts

-Jones was drafted fourth overall by the Toronto Argonauts in the 2016 CFL Draft and signed with the team on May 29, 2016.
+Jones was drafted fourth overall by the Toronto Argonauts in the 2016 CFL draft and signed with the team on May 29, 2016.
 He dressed for 12 games for the Argonauts in 2016, his rookie season, and started four.
 He made 12 receptions for 128 yards and a touchdown.
 He dressed in nine games in 2017 and three in 2018, but didn't record any receptions.

 Saskatchewan Roughriders

-On August 20, 2018, he was traded to the Saskatchewan Roughriders for a seventh-round pick in the 2019 CFL Draft.
+On August 20, 2018, he was traded to the Saskatchewan Roughriders for a seventh-round pick in the 2019 CFL draft.
 There, he dressed in 10 games and recorded two receptions for 20 yards.
 He became a free agent on February 12, 2019.